Skincare · 9 min read ·

 Raw lanolin comes out of the wool as a brown, pungent wax that looks nothing like the pearlescent cream on shelves.
 Conversion to cosmetic-grade requires sequential removal of pesticides, dirt, free fatty acid oxidation products, and allergens.
 The G&M specification uses a 12-stage process that is all low-temperature and chemical-solvent-free — relying on centrifuge separation, molecular distillation, and activated carbon filtration instead of harsh chemistry.

-The end result meets the TGA cosmetic-grade lanolin specification and the European Pharmacopoeia monograph for lanolin — which is a higher bar than most Asian lanolin cosmetic products clear.
+The end result aligns with the European Pharmacopoeia (Ph.
+Eur.) monograph for lanolin on key purity parameters — a higher bar than many Asian-market lanolin cosmetic products are documented against.

 4 zero-additives + 2 bonus actives: what the 3rd-gen formula does